We’ve already got through the dreadful Monday, got past Tuesday, over the hump on Wednesday, and began riding it out on Thursday – now it’s Friday.

 - Consider following through a tutorial series and learn a new trade

-- Consider attending a crafts meet up to try something new
+- Consider attending a craft meet up to try something new

 - Consider the multiple types of arts (even if you can’t draw)

-Art, crafts, and trades are just as important as the work you put in at the day job.
+Art, crafts, and trades are just as important as what you put into that day job.